jsather/harvester-docker/README.md

 # harvester-docker
 ![harvester-gif](https://imgur.com/0dghLur.gif)

 Browser-based harvesting environment using ROS and Gazebo on a Google Compute Engine Instance.
 For a video summary of the full project, click [here](https://youtu.be/C6hrCVv2B-o).

+This repo is a fork of [nvidia-docker-novnc](https://github.com/willkessler/nvidia-docker-novnc) that has been modified to work with [harvester-sim](https://github.com/jsather/harvester-sim) and [harvester-python](https://github.com/jsather/harvester-python).

 ## Getting Started
 These instructions will get you a copy of the project up and running using Google Compute Engine.